paosi/virtual_instrument/README.md

 # virtual_instrument
 Project for QVault Hackathon which plays sounds based on the letters of a user's name

 I created a virtual instrument using Python and the Playsound module.
-I downloaded a free sound package from Zapsplat.com to use as my sounds for this instrument,
+I downloaded a free sound package from Zapsplat.com to use as my sounds for this instrument.

 Instructions: